Kids can make these gorgeous, glittered fall leaf ornaments using our easy 2-ingredient clay dough recipe,.

 The inspiration for our fall leaf ornaments came from these sparkling Valentines ornaments we made last year.

-We’ve used our 2 ingredient white clay dough to make these leaf ornaments.
-If you haven’t made it before, you have to give it a try.
 We’ve made so many different ornaments with this recipe over the years.
 It’s our go-to homemade clay when we’re crafting.
 It’s simple to make, and it’s easy to work with.
 The only ingredients (other than water) are baking soda and cornstarch, so the result is a beautiful, pure white dough.

 I’m not sure how we’ll display our glittered leaf ornaments yet, but here are a few ideas I’m thinking of:

-Ways to display use your leaf ornaments:
+Ways to display your glittered leaf ornaments:

 - from a large branch displayed as a centerpiece on your Thanksgiving table